Wikipedia

 Around 1560, Titian painted the oil on canvas Madonna and Child with Saints Luke and Catherine of Alexandria, a derivative on the motif of Madonna and Child.
 It is suggested that members of Titian's Venice workshop probably painted the curtain and Luke, because of the lower quality of those parts.

 He continued to accept commissions to the end of his life.
 Like many of his late works, Titian's last painting, the Pietà, is a dramatic, nocturnal scene of suffering.
 He apparently intended it for his own tomb chapel.
 He had selected, as his burial place, the chapel of the Crucifix in the Basilica di Santa Maria Gloriosa dei Frari, the church of the Franciscan Order.
 In payment for a grave, he offered the Franciscans a picture of the Pietà that represented himself and his son Orazio, with a sibyl, before the Savior.
 He nearly finished this work, but differences arose regarding it, and he settled on being interred in his native Pieve.
+Yet he ended up being interred in the Frari.

 Death

 While the plague raged in Venice, Titian died on 27 August 1576.
 Depending on his unknown birthdate (see above), he was somewhere from his late eighties or even close to 100.
-Titian was interred in the Frari (Basilica di Santa Maria Gloriosa dei Frari), as at first intended, and his Pietà was finished by Palma il Giovane.
+Titian was interred in the Frari (Basilica di Santa Maria Gloriosa dei Frari), as first intended, and his Pietà was finished by Palma il Giovane.
 He lies near his own famous painting, the Madonna di Ca' Pesaro.
 No memorial marked his grave.
 Much later the Austrian rulers of Venice commissioned Antonio Canova to sculpt the large monument still in the church.

 Very shortly after Titian's death, his son, assistant and sole heir Orazio, also died of the plague, greatly complicating the settlement of his estate, as he had made no will.